ayushgarg1224/ayushgarg1224/README.md

 ### Hi there 👋

-- 🔭 I’m currently an EE major
+- 🔭 I’m currently an EE major at Univeersity of Illinois at Urbana-Champaign
-- 🌱 I’m currently learning to code in C
+- 🌱 I’m currently learning to code in C# (game dev in Unity) and C++
 - 📫 How to reach me: email: ayushgarg1224@gmail.com